adobe-type-tools/afdko/docs/AFDKO-Overview.md

 ### `type1`/`detype1`

-These two programs will respectively compile and decompile a Type 1 font from a plain-text representation that is easy to edit.
+These two programs will respectively compile and decompile a Type 1 font to and from a plain-text representation that is easy to edit.
 This is good for fixing individual fields.
 It is also good for copying a specific path element to many glyphs.

 ## 2.2 Proofing